With the increase of online colleges in Michigan, it’s easier than ever to attend a school in the state, even if you don’t live there.

-In 2006, the car capital of the world became the first state to require all high school students participate in an online course or learning experience prior to graduation in order to ensure they are prepared for online courses at the postsecondary level.
+In 2006, Michigan became the first state to require all high school students to participate in an online course or learning experience prior to graduation to ensure they are prepared for postsecondary online learning.

 Editorial Listing ShortCode:

-It’s clear that the state’s policymakers value education and are willing to invest in the future of students.
+This demonstrates the state’s policymakers’ value of education and their willingness to invest in the future of students.

 Overview of Higher Education in Michigan

 Michigan is home to 88 degree-granting institutions, according to the NCES.
 Of those, 46 are public schools, 38 are non-profit private schools and 4 are for-profit private schools.
 This number includes Michigan community colleges online.

 To attend one of the state’s 4 year public institutions, the NCES reports that in-state students pay, on average, $13,716 in tuition and fees each year.
 Non-residents pay, on average, $39,427.
 Both price tags are among the highest in the nation.